keyboard-ergonomics/keymacs/README.md

 I think the usable keyboard layout for all purposes is a mythical idea similar to idea of the universal programming language.
-A degree of usability always depends on UI of applications you used.
+A degree of usability always depends on UI of applications you use.
 Different apps have different frequency of key combinations and provide different hotkeys.
-Human languages beside English increase complexity of this task by adding own rules of keyboard usage unique per language.
-Also hardware limits of common keyboards prevent to use them ergonomically (there are a very small set of keyboards that may be called really ergonomic).
+Human languages beside English increase complexity of this task by adding their own rules of keys frequency that unique per each language.
+Also the hardware limits of common keyboards prevent to use them ergonomically (there are a very small set of keyboards that may be called really ergonomic).

-But with all these limitations in mind it is possible to increase usability of your keyboard for most often used by you applications and for languages you speak.
-And I think resulting layout, that may be comfortable for you will be very different from layout comfortable for me.
-But if we use nearly same set of applications and speak same language then layouts that optimal for us may be similar too.
-So it is main idea of this project — *it is not possible make universal ergonomic layout for all purposes* but it possible make *nearly ergonomic layout* for people who used *the same tools*.
+But I think with all these limitations in mind it is possible to increase usability of your keyboard for the applications that we use most often for the one selected natural language.
+So the results for example for a person who most of the time write texts and presentations in office applications under MacOS will totally different against programmer who most of the time uses Vim and text utilities under Linux.
+There are no common optimal keyboard layout for them.
+But when people use nearly same set of applications and speak the same language then layouts would be similar too.
+So it is main idea of this project — *it is not possible get universal ergonomic layout for all purposes* but it possible to make *nearly ergonomic layout* for the people who uses *the same tools*.

-It main cause why I not use one of ready alternatives and research for own solution.
-Because I used GNU/Emacs most of time and terminals with Emacs-like keybindings.
+It main cause why I not use one of ready alternatives and research for my own solution.
+In my everyday work of computer I use GNU/Emacs and terminals with Emacs-like keybindings.
 I also try to set Emacs keybindings in other programs where possible.
-And most of time I wrote texts in English (programming languages and docs).
-So with Keymacs I got layout better on many ergonomic parameters than QWERTY and keys placement well suited for Emacs bindings.
+And most of time I wrote texts in English for programming languages and documentation.
+So with Keymacs I could get layout better for many parameters than QWERTY and get keys placement well suited for Emacs bindings.

-So it is chance that if you use Emacs and apps with Emacs-like bindings than my keyboard layout may be good for you too :)
+So it is chance that if you use Emacs and apps with Emacs-like bindings then my keyboard layout may be good for you too.

 ![Keymacs layout](keymacs-layout.png)